paulBooz/flower/baselines/baseline_template/README.md

 | :------ | :---: | :---: | :---: | :---: |
 | TON IoT | 6 | 5 | stratified based on labels | 6 classes per client |

-**Training Hyperparameters:** The following table shows the main hyperparameters for this baseline with their default value
+**Training Hyperparameters:** The following table shows the main hyperparameters for this baseline with their default value.
 | Description | Default Value |
 | ----------- | ----- |
 | total clients | 5 |